HCaldwell95/watery-wordplay-wreck/README.md

 ### Media

 - <a href="https://patorjk.com/software/taag/#p=testall&f=Slant%20Relief&t=Watery%20Wordplay" target="_blank">Patorjk</a>
-    - Provided all of the Ascii Art for the titles throughout the application.
+    - Provided all of the ASCII Art for the titles throughout the application.

+- <a href="https://emojicombos.com/" target="_blank">Emoji Combos</a>
+    - Provided all of the ASCII Art for the <a href="https://emojicombos.com/sinking-ship-ascii-art" target="_blank">Sinking Ship</a> and <a href="https://emojicombos.com/thumbs-up" target="_blank">Thumbs Up</a>.

 ## Disclaimer